The following is an article by David Porter over at Boomer In The Pew.

 - Have a world-class 4×4 system, so I can traipse the back roads of Arizona safely

 - Last at least 10 years

 - Be comfortable for long trips.
 We like to hike all over the Western states.

 After doing my homework, I bought a used 2001 Mercedes E320 with 80,000 miles on it and paid cash.
-This vehicle meets all my requirements, but cost me about $45,000 less than new.
+This vehicle meets all my requirements, but cost me about $45,000 less than a new one.
 And you know what?
-It will do absolutely everything that a brand new one will do.
-So..what’s the difference?
-Oh…how about pride…or maybe lack of common sense…fiscal irresponsibility?
+It will do everything that a brand-new one will do.
+So, what’s the difference?
+Oh, how about pride?
+Or maybe lack of common sense?
+Fiscal irresponsibility?

 Look..you know as well as I do.
 The pride of the new car wears off REAL fast once you start making those car payments.

 If you are just getting started in life, here’s what to do:

 - buy an inexpensive $2,000 car with the money you get from your wedding

 - start saving the $400/month that you might otherwise spend on a car payment.